 Prerequisite: MATH 2113 Mathematics for Teachers I with a grade of "C" or higher.
 Mathematical systems, elementary algebra, probability and statistics, and geometry with applications.
 The course is designed to satisfy requirements of Elementary and Early Childhood Education majors.
 This course may not be used to satisfy the general education mathematics requirement.

-MATH 2143 Business Calculus3 credits (3 lec.)
-Offered during the Fall Semester on thePocahontas Campus.
+MATH 2143 Business Calculus

+Offered during the Fall Semester on the Pocahontas Campus.
 Offered during the Spring Semester on the Paragould Campus.

-Prerequisite: ~MATH 1023 College Algebra or ~MATH 1054 Pre-calculus or a mathematics ACT score of 24 or above.
+Prerequisite: ~MATH 1023 College Algebra or ~MATH 1054 Pre-calculus or an ACT Math Test score of 24 or above.